-- III.A.1.b) graduation from a medical school outside of the United States or Canada, and holding a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment.
-(Core) - III.B.
+III.A.1.b) graduation from a medical school outside of the United States or Canada, and holding a currently valid certificate genetics or a related field.
+(Core)

+- III.B.
 The program director must not appoint more post-doctoral fellows than approved by the Review Committee.
 (Core) - III.B.1.
 All complement increases must be approved by the Review Committee.
-(Core)
+(Core) - III.C.
+Post-Doctoral Fellow Transfers